A2B-Bikeshare/go-flux/README.md

 If you have big messages (and small keys), the only real advantage flux/msg has is the lack of type reflection overhead.
 (Additionally, schemas have shortcut methods for marshaling messages to JSON, which can be highly performant in the case that you need to communicate with your database, etc. in JSON.)

-Fluxlog's encode/decode performance comes from a couple different design decisions:
+Flux/log's encode/decode performance comes from a couple different design decisions:
   - "Messages" are statically-typed orderings of data.
   - Type reflection is done *once* per message 'type', rather than at every call to Decode().
 A message 'type' is called a Schema.
   - Since schemas contain the data keys, the keys themselves are not serialized.